Zentralfriedhof Friedrichsfelde

-The Friedrichsfelde Central Cemetery (Zentralfriedhof Friedrichsfelde) is a cemetery in the borough of Lichtenberg in Berlin.
+Friedrichsfelde Central Cemetery (Zentralfriedhof Friedrichsfelde) is a cemetery in the borough of Lichtenberg in Berlin.
 It was the cemetery used for many of Berlin's Socialists, Communists, and anti-fascist fighters.

 History

 When the cemetery was founded in 1881 it was called the Friedrichsfelde Municipal Cemetery Berlin (Berliner Gemeindefriedhof Friedrichsfelde).
 The cemetery was modelled on Hamburg's Ohlsdorf Cemetery.
 In 1900, with the burial of Wilhelm Liebknecht, founder of the Social Democratic Party (SPD), the cemetery became the resting place for many of the leaders and activists of Germany's social democratic, socialist and communist movements.
 In 1919, the coffins of Karl Liebknecht and Rosa Luxemburg, co-founders of the Communist Party of Germany were buried in a mass grave in a remote section of the cemetery.
-A 2009 Charité autopsy report however cast doubt on whether Rosa Luxemberg's remains were ever buried there.
+A 2009 Charité autopsy report however cast doubt on whether Rosa Luxemburg's remains were ever buried there.

 The division of Berlin following the Second World War caused the cemetery to be within the borders of East Berlin, where it was used to bury East German (GDR) leaders, such as Walter Ulbricht and Wilhelm Pieck, the first President of the GDR.

 In 2006 a monument to the victims of Stalinism was erected.